andinrajesh/EmojiPopup/README.md

 EmojiPopup
 ==========

 Android Emoji pop library.
-This is a modification of
+This is a modification of https://github.com/rockerhieu/emojicon library.
+Removed the fragments and Added the Emoji as popup.

 Screen Shot